ikechukwu25/Kubernetes-Monitoring-Stack/Monitoring/nfs-persistence.md

 - Grafana uses a persistent directory mounted at `/var/lib/grafana`
 - Prometheus uses a persistent directory mounted at `/prometheus`
 - Storage is moved off worker-node disks and centralized on the NFS server
+- Prometheus time-series data survives pod restarts.
+- Grafana dashboards, users, and configuration are not lost

 ---